Funding & Acknowledgements

 Natural

 Scatter plot of percent live oysters over time.
 If the time series included five or more years with observations, an estimated trend (blue line) and a 95% credible interval (purple band) may also be plotted.
-Data points are jittered horizontally to reduce overlap.
+Estimation method is represented as percent (circles), point-intercept (triangle), or estimated percent (square), with data points jittered horizontally to reduce overlap.

 Scatter plot of percent live oysters over time.
 If the time series included five or more years with observations, an estimated trend (blue line) and a 95% credible interval (purple band) may also be plotted.
-Data points are jittered horizontally to reduce overlap.
+Estimation method is represented as percent (circles), point-intercept (triangle), or estimated percent (square), with data points jittered horizontally to reduce overlap.

 Model results for Oyster Percent Live - Natural

-Shell Type Habitat Type Trend Status Estimate Standard Error Credible Interval
+Habitat Type Shell Type Statistical Trend Period of Record Estimate Standard Error Credible Interval

 Map showing location of oyster percent live sampling locations within the boundaries of Estero Bay Aquatic Preserve.
 The bubble size on the maps above reflect the amount of data available at each sampling site.